Hari2502/file-encryption-decryption/README.md

-Certainly!
-Here's a README.md file for the file encryption/decryption tool with a graphical user interface (GUI) using Tkinter:

-markdown

 # File Encryption/Decryption Tool

 This is a Python program with a graphical user interface (GUI) that allows users to encrypt and decrypt files using symmetric encryption (AES) and a provided encryption key.
 The tool provides a simple and intuitive interface to secure files and protect sensitive data.